Steven Finn: 2015: Ashes series

 Finn was named as back-up in the first two tests in the series, and replaced Mark Wood in the third test at Edgbaston, making his first appearance in the England test team after two years.
 In his first over, Finn took the wicket of Steve Smith, rated the number one batsman in the world in the ICC Player Rankings.
 Later in the innings, he bowled Australia captain Michael Clarke, ending with figures of 2/38.
 During Australia's second innings, Finn again claimed the prized wickets of both Smith and Clarke, as well as his best figures of 6/79 that ripped through the Australian middle order en route to his player of the match honour.
 In the fourth Test of the series, Finn took 1–21 in Australia's first innings but remained wicketless in their second as England won the match in convincing style to clinch the series 3–1.
 In the final game of the series, Finn took 3–90 in Australia's first innings but England went on to lose the match by an innings, although they won the series 3–2.

-Finn played in the only T20 between the two sides, and took figures of 1–39 as England secured a narrow victory.
+Finn played in the only T20 between the two teams, and took figures of 1–39 as England secured a narrow victory.
 Finn played in the first three ODIs against Australia.
 He took 0–41 in the first game which England lost by 59 runs.
 He then took his first wickets of the series in the second match, finishing with 2–55 although Australia again proved too strong, winning by 64 runs.
 In the third ODI he took 2–43 as Australia were dismissed for 207 and England secured a 93 run victory.
 He didn't play in the final two games of the series, and Australia won it 3–2.

 2015–16: South Africa

-After being ruled out of the tour of Pakistan through injury, Finn returned to the Test side for the series against South Africa.
+After being ruled out of the tour of Pakistan through injury, Finn returned to the Test team for the series against South Africa.
 In the First Test he recorded figures of 2–49 in South Africa's first innings, and followed this up with 4–42 in their second innings as the hosts were dismissed for 174 and England secured a 241 run victory.
 In a high scoring second test, Finn could only manage figures of 2–132 as South Africa scored 627–7 declared, and the match finished in a draw.
 The third Test saw Finn take 2–30 in South Africa's first innings, and 1–14 in the second innings as South Africa were dismissed for 83 and England went on to secure a 7 wicket victory and took an unassailable 2–0 lead in the series.
 Finn was ruled out of the final Test through injury, which England lost.